VAMDC/Standards/doc/source/queryLanguage/vss2.rst

 Column names used as operands in a VSS2 query must be terms taken from the VAMDC dictionary.
 Column names may be written in any mix of upper and lower case and query processors must treat all variations of case as equivalent.

 Column names appearing in the WHERE clause must be taken from the Restrictables dictionary.
-These names may be qualified by a context, e.g. to distinguish between the initial and final states of an electronic transition.
-The qualified name is written with the context name as a prefix to the restrictable name, separated by a full stop, e.g. ``final.StateEnergy``.
+These names may be qualified by a context, e.g. to distinguish between the upper and lower states of an electronic transition.
+The qualified name is written with the context name as a prefix to the restrictable name, separated by a full stop, e.g. ``upper.StateEnergy``.
 The following contexts are defined in VSS2.

 * ``reactantx`` (where x is any single character) associates column names with the nth reactant in a chemical network.
 E.g. ``reactant1.MoleculeInchiKey``.